The certificates of knowledge of the German language can be divided into four big groups:

 - be understood in ordinary situations, exchange information of daily use regarding work and leisure time;

-- describe with simple sentences his origin and education, the surrounding environment e the most common contests.
+- describe with simple sentences his origin and education, the surrounding environment e the most common contexts.

 As you can see the difference between A1 and A2 is not so clear in the description, the main difference is in the subjects that are studied.

 Goethe certificate B1

 B1 level demonstrates basic knowledge and autonomy in daily situations.
 It is requested in Germany as evidence of proficiency for public and private employment and for the acquisition of citizenship.

 Goethe certificate B2 and certificate Deutsch für den Beruf

 B2 level attests a good knowledge: the B2 is accepted for admission to German studies (Germanistik).

 Goethe certificate C1